 In 1972, Denver hosted the Libertarian Party of the United States National Convention, notable for nominating Tonie Nathan for vice president.

-In 1972, Johns Manville Corp. relocated its headquarters to Denver from New York.
+In 1972, Johns Manville Corp., a manufacturer of insulation and roofing products, relocated its headquarters to Denver from New York.

-Since 1974, Denver and surrounding areas have been rehabilitating the South Platte River and its tributaries for recreational use.
+Since 1974, Denver and surrounding jurisdictions have worked to rehabilitate the urban South Platte River and its tributaries for recreational use.

-In 1980, CH2M Hill relocated from Oregon to the Denver Technological Center.
+In 1980, CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center.

-In 1980, construction on SH 470 was delayed until after state and local legislation was passed.
+In 1980, construction of SH 470 was delayed until after state and local legislation was passed, after federal highway funds were redirected to complete conversion of downtown Denver's 16th Street to a pedestrian mall.

-In 1981, Denver hosted the Libertarian Party of the United States National Convention.
+In 1981, Denver also hosted the Libertarian Party of the United States National Convention.

-In 1981, a study by Carl Johnson linked contamination from the Rocky Flats Plant to an increase in birth defects and cancer incidence in central Denver.
+In 1981, Jefferson County health director Carl Johnson linked contamination from the Rocky Flats Plant to an increase in birth defects and cancer incidence.

 In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts.